Curious About Teaching English in Japan? Here’s How to Make Yourself an Irresistible Candidate

 - Your original COE and one photocopy of your COE

-Important note: policies are subject to change and sometimes websites aren’t updated as frequently as they should be, so it’s always a good idea to check with the consulate beforehand to see if there are any additional documents you need to bring with you.
+It’s important to note that these requirements may differ depending on your country.
+Visa policies are often subject to change and government websites aren’t updated as frequently as they should be.
+Always check with the consulate beforehand to see if there are any additional documents you need to bring with you.

-Here’s a list of all the Japanese embassies and consulates around the world, along with their website addresses and contact details.
-Find the one closest to you and get in touch with them for booking an appointment or for general inquiries.
+For your reference, here’s a list of all the Japanese embassies and consulates around the world, along with their websites and contact details.

-- Have a master’s degree in a discipline like applied linguistics, education or ESL teaching
+- Get a master’s degree in a discipline like applied linguistics, education or ESL teaching.